Want to buy some retro Sunderland football shirts? read on…

-You can also get a 1988-91 home shirt (above right), worn the season after the lowest point in Sunderland’s history – their one season in the third tier of English football.
+You can also get a 1988-91 home shirt (above right), worn the season after the lowest point in Sunderland’s history – their first season in the third tier of English football.

 They were immediately promoted back to the Second Division for the 1988-89 season, where they finished 11th.
 The following season they finished 6th which qualified them for the play-offs.

 Sunderland beat their rivals Newcastle in an epic semi-final – drawing 0-0 at Roker Park and then travelling to St James Park where they won 2-0.
 They then actually lost to Swindon in the Play-Off Final, but were promoted in place of Swindon after the Wiltshire club were convicted of financial irregularities.

 |**GET 10% OFF WHEN ORDERING FROM CLASSIC FOOTBALL SHIRTS THROUGH MY LINK**|

 Click on my link above and add something to your basket.
 Hover over the footballs hanging in the top right corner and click on ‘Basket’ from the subsequent menu that pops up.